-Little Progress Made In Trump's Plan For Private Retailers To Test For Coronavirus
+Trump's Plan For Drive-Up COVID-19 Tests At Stores Yields Few Results

 The president, speaking from the White House Rose Garden, promised that "stores in virtually every location" would be rolling out testing, including some of the "greatest retailers anywhere in the world" that "cover this country in large part," such as CVS, Target, Walgreens and Walmart.

 The results have been modest at best.
 NPR reviewed the number of sites these retailers set up and found they are small in quantity compared to their national reach.
-On average, only four percent of the companies' stores are currently hosting drive-through testing sites:
+On average, only 4% of the companies' stores are currently hosting drive-through testing sites:

 - Target has just a single COVID-19 testing site, in Chula Vista, Calif., out of 1,871 locations (0.05%)